 Calling oneself Indigenous or First Nations is equal to calling oneself European or African.
 Neither of these regions are a single culture.
 They are a multitude of nations, customs & traditions.
 So it is for the Indigenous in North America.

 It’s often asked in Canada, “what makes someone Metis”?
-Asked & answered by the Metis Nation who received recognition for it.
+Asked & answered by the Metis Nation in 2002 and received Canadian recognition of it.
 The real question should be, “what makes one Indigenous”?
-Who believes an ancestor from 100 yrs ago or more now qualifies anyone to be recognized as Indigenous?
+Who believes a distant ancestor from a generation over 100 yrs ago or more now qualifies anyone to be recognized as Indigenous?
 You might be surprised by the number in Canada who think they are – in the hundreds of thousands.

 When one says they want to connect with their Indigenous culture, but can’t name the nation they’re from, what then?
 This is where the Metis Nation is often chosen because of the misinformation it’s a culture that accepts any mixed ancestry.
 That is not the case, as is being spoken about frequently now by design to educate the public.

 The Metis Nation has specific unique languages and customs & traditions of its own.
 There is a verification process in place for this nation.
 It is being enforced now because of widespread fraud (intended or not) that takes from the Metis Nation reputation and all opportunities meant for them as an Indigenous people.

 So, what about those who got lost in the diaspora caused by Canadian policies?
 I’m well aware of the separation from Indigenous culture by events like residential schools and the 60’s Scoop.
 I was one of those kids.
 I’m also aware that I was lucky to know exactly what my nations are and the names of my grandparents, but I had to search for everything from there to know where I came from, including the customs & traditions of my nations.